 Although the Qashqai have never recorded their history in writing, they have passed it down through story and song for nearly a thousand years.
 In their legends they claim to have come from Chinese Turkestan, sweeping across Afghanistan into Persia on the vanguard of the armies of Ghengis Khan.
 Once in Persia, the Qashqai chose to live in the mountainous region of Azerbaijan, in the Caucasus, far to the north of their present southern Persian location.
 Early in the 16th century, the Qashqai relocated to the Fars province, their habitat over the past 400 years, probably under the subjugation of Shah Isma’il, who wanted to create a human buffer against the Portuguese, who threatened his Persian Gulf shore.

 Part of the Confederacy’s long term stability is due to its willingness to assimilate neighboring peoples of varying ethnic origin.
-It provided a melting pot which embraced groups of Kurdish, Lor, Afshar and Arab heritage.
+It provided a melting pot that embraced groups of Kurdish, Lor, Afshar, and Arab heritage.
 Each of these peoples has had a significant effect on Qashqai rug weaving.

 In actuality, the Qashqai Confederacy comprised a highly structured nation-within-a-nation.
 At its highest level, it has been traditionally governed “il Kahn,” a direct descendant of the family which founded it.
 The six major tribes (or “tava’ef”) are divided into numerous clans of several thousand families each, called “tireha.”
 To add organization on the community level, the Qashqai political system is further divided into herding units of 100 families, each led by a “Kadkhoda.”
 Finally, a “rish safid,” meaning “white beard of wisdom”, is in charge of the welfare of a group of a few households.
 This high level of social organization is quite unusual among the nomadic groups of southern Persia.
 In contrast, the Basseri, one of the neighboring Khamseh tribes, has no organization on a broader spectrum than that of the isolated encampment.